I write this article thinking in all my friends that feel insecure about talking in English.

 Must say that there are details, like if the partner leaves the job in order of take care of the house, they may get something in compensation, or if there are children, at least one house will be for the mother if taking care of the children, and the father will have to pay a pension to feed and take care of the children.
 Still, it seems to me much more fair that what I saw in most of the countries (even if in some they have pre-marital contracts).

 The Catalan society is hard worker and loves to read and to study.
-Compared often to the Jews, as an insult, by the fascist authorities in Spain during the dictator.
+We were compared often to the Jews, as an insult, by the fascist authorities in Spain during the dictatorship.
+For us it was not an insult.
+We were also called Polish, contemptuously, but again we don’t see being Polish as something negative.

-One show of the passion for reading can be manifested by Sant Jordi’s celebration, the 23th of April, which is a day in which girls gift a book to the men, and men gift a rose to the women they love, or they family or female friends.
+One display of the passion for reading of the Catalans can be noticed by Sant Jordi’s celebration (Saint George), the 23th of April, which is a day in which girls gift a book to the men they love, and men gift a rose to the women they love, or they family or female friends.

 The Castellers or Human Towers are declared World Heritage and have been present in many international celebrations like Olympic Games.